-- A. To provide a standard approach to ambulance diversion that is practical for field use - B. To facilitate unobstructed access to hospital emergency departments for ambulance patients - C. To allow for optimal destination policies in keeping with general EMS principles and Colorado State Trauma System Rules and Regulations
+- A. To provide a standard approach to ambulance diversion that is practical for field use - B. To facilitate unobstructed access to hospital emergency departments (ED) for ambulance patients - C. To allow for optimal destination policies in keeping with general EMS principles and Colorado State Trauma System Rules and Regulations

-- A. EMSystem, an internet-based tracking system, is used to manage diversion in the Denver Metro area - B. The State Trauma Triage Algorithms should be followed - C. The only time an ambulance can be diverted from a hospital is when that hospital is posted on EMSystem as being on official divert (RED) status. - D. Overriding factors: the following are appropriate reasons for a Paramedic to override ED Divert and, therefore, deliver a patient to an emergency department that is on ED divert: - 1.
-Cardiopulmonary arrest - 2.
-Imminent cardiopulmonary arrest - 3.
-Unmanageable airway emergencies - 4.
-Unstable trauma and burn patients transported to Level I and Level II Trauma Centers - 5.
-Patients meeting "Cardiac Alert" criteria (participating hospitals) - 6.
-Patients meeting "Stroke Alert" criteria (participating hospitals) - 7.
-Imminent delivery - E. Prehospital personnel should honor advisory categories, when possible, considering patient's condition, travel time, and weather.
-Patients with specific problems that fall under an advisory category should be transported to a hospital not on that specific advisory when feasible. - F. There are several categories that are considered advisory (yellow) alert categories.
-These categories are informational only and should alert field personnel that a hospital listed as being on an advisory alert may not be able to optimally care for a patient that falls under that advisory category. - G. The following are advisory (yellow) categories recognized by the State.
-Individual facilities may not utilize these categories often, or ever: - 1.
-ICU (Intensive Care Unit) - 2.
-Psych (Psychiatric) - 3.
-OB (Obstetrics) - 4.
-OR (Operating Room) - H. Zone saturation exists when all hospitals within that zone are on ED Divert. - I. A Zone Master is the designated hospital within a Zone responsible for determining and tracking hospital assignments when the zone is saturated. - J. When an ambulance is transporting a patient that the Paramedic feels cannot go outside the zone due to patient acuity or other concerns, the Paramedic should contact the Zone Master and request a destination assignment. - K. In general, patients contacted within a zone should be transported to an appropriate facility within the zone.
-Patients may be transported out of the primary zone at the Paramedic's discretion, if it is in the patient's best interest or if the transport to an appropriate facility is shorter. - L. The zones, hospitals in each zone, Zone Masters, and the Zone Master contact phone numbers are listed on EMSvstem.
+- A. EMResource, an internet-based tracking system, is used to manage diversion in the Denver Metro area.
+The EMResource screen should be constantly monitored in the ED and free-standing emergency departments (FSEDs). - B. The State Trauma Triage Algorithms should be followed - C. The only time an ambulance can be diverted from a hospital is when that hospital is posted on EMResource as being on official divert (RED) or closed (BLACK) status. - D. The following are appropriate reasons for an EMS provider to override ED Divert and, therefore, deliver a patient to an emergency department that is on ED divert: - 1.
+Cardiopulmonary arrest or imminent cardiopulmonary arrest - 2.
+Unmanageable airway - 3.
+Unstable patients or meeting "ALERT" criteria such as trauma, cardiac, sepsis, or stroke - 4.
+Imminent OB delivery - 5.
+Specialty care including pediatric, obstetric, and burn patients - E. Prehospital personnel should honor advisory categories, when possible, considering patient's condition, travel time, weather and system constraints.
+Patients with specific problems that fall under an advisory category should be transported to a hospital not on that specific advisory when - F. There are several categories that are considered advisory (YELLOW) categories.
+These categories are informational only and are intended to notify field personnel that a hospital listed as being on an advisory may not be able to optimally care for a patient that falls under that advisory category. - G. The following are the recognized advisory (YELLOW) categories: - 1.
+ICU (Intensive Care Unit) 4.
+OR (Operating Room) - 2.
+Psych (Psychiatric) - 5.
+Trauma